Comprehensive Evaluation of GNN Training Systems: A Data Management Perspective: Introduction

 To illustrate the impact of handling data dependencies, Figure \ref{fig_exp_performance_breakdown} shows a step-level time breakdown in both GNN and DNN training.
 For GNN training, we use a two-layer GCN \cite{GCN_ICLR17} with a two-layer multi-layer perceptron model (MLP).
 For DNN training, to ensure fairness, we use a two-layer MLP with the same parameter settings as that in GCN.
-Since \datapartitioning is a preprocessing task performed only once before training, its runtime is ignorable.
+Since data partitioning is a preprocessing task performed only once before training, its runtime is ignorable.
 We can observe that the NN computation step consumes the majority of the runtime in DNN training, while the training in GNN only takes up a small portion.
-Furthermore, the overhead of the data management steps in GNN training (\datapartitioning, batch preparation, and data transferring) is notably higher than that in DNN training.
-Therefore, effectively managing these data dependencies is a new challenge for efficient GNN training.
+Furthermore, the overhead of the data management steps in GNN training (data partitioning, batch preparation, and data transferring) is notably higher than that in DNN training.
+Compared to DNN training, GNN training involves processing large-scale graph data.
+The data samples in GNN (i.e., graph vertices) exhibit complex dependencies, making the data management steps of GNN training more intricate and time-consuming than those of DNN training.
+Therefore, efficient data management is very important for GNN training.